A connecting flight is when you have to take another flight to reach a destination.

 You can legally skip a connecting flight, though it might not be the best idea, as your seat on the onward flights will be canceled.

-Are Connecting Flights Cheaper Than Direct Flights?
+Connecting Flights Are Cheaper Than Direct Flights

 Connecting flights are generally cheaper than direct flights, since most passengers are willing to pay more to fly directly.